Always From Scratch

 • ×

-Pasta Primavera with Broccoli and Asparagus is the ultimate way to bring fresh, vibrant flavors to your table in under an hour.
+Pasta Primavera with Broccoli and Asparagus is the ultimate way to bring fresh, vibrant flavors to your table in under an hour, and my method guarantees your vegetables won't be mushy!
 This simple but delicious, veggie-packed dish combines tender-crisp asparagus, broccoli, and a light, garlic wine sauce for a meal that tastes like spring in every bite!

 A bowl of pasta primavera.